Easing Confusion About Plantar FasciitisOct 05, 2021

 Plantar fasciitis is no fun.
 It can be stubborn, painful, and very limiting.
 Risk factors for plantar fasciitis include the very active population, but those who are overweight often can develop this as well.

 Some of the telltale signs that you are experiencing symptoms of plantar fasciitis is pain along the bottom of the foot.
 Most often, this pain is worse after you have been off your feet for some period of time.
-Getting up from bed in the morning or up from the couch after a Netflix marathon causes high pain levels on those first few steps.
+Getting up from bed in the morning or up from the couch after a Netflix marathon causes high pain levels in those first few steps.
 It will often decrease as you walk a little bit.
 The pain is usually found throughout the bottom of the foot.
-Usually you’ve got more pain and tenderness just in front of the heel.
+Usually, you’ve got more pain and tenderness just in front of the heel.

 So what is plantar fasciitis?
 It is inflammation of the plantar fascia (which is basically connective tissue on the bottom of your foot).
 This happens from repeatedly stressing this tissue over and over again.
 There are contributing factors that cause this to lead to pain.
 One of the biggest factors is calf length and ankle mobility.
 If your calf muscles are unable to lengthen enough with each step, then more stress gets placed upon the plantar fascia.
 The ankle’s ability to move absorbs that stress, so if you lack dorsiflexion, then you are at higher risk for plantar fasciitis.
 Another structural indicator is pes planus (flat feet), which will also lead to altered mechanics that put undue stress on the fascia.